kennethdyer/dtest/README.rst

 sites.
 Instructions are stored in YAML and sync to reStructuredText files.

-DTest is intended for writers who *detest* when installation pages get fouled by untested instructions.
+DTest is intended for writers who *detest* installation pages fouled by untested instructions.

 Installation
 ************